September 27, 2023

 STEP FOUR: Transfer mixture to a piping bag fitted with tip #1M or a gallon-sized Ziploc plastic bag.
 Set in the refrigerator to stay cold while preparing taco shells.

-STEP ELEVEN: Top with 3 to 4 cherries (and sauce) from the can of pie filling.
+STEP ELEVEN: Top with three to four cherries (and sauce) from the can of pie filling.

 STEP TWELVE: Serve immediately.